 - Major parts of the article have been sourced from my academic dissertation submitted to the University of Southampton for my MSc., Digital Marketing course.

 - I am trying to introduce a new concept here that’s in a nascent stage.
 So confusions are bound to happen.

-While reading the previous article or the title of this one, you might question the importance of research in this subject.
-Even if you are a skeptic, it is inevitable that you have to accept that technology has changed the way we look at data about ourselves.
+While reading the previous article or the title of this one, you might question the importance of research on this subject.
+Even if you are a sceptic, it is inevitable that you have to accept that technology has changed the way we look at data about ourselves.
 You can’t deny the fact that you check your health app and see the number of steps you have walked in a day.

 Quantified Self is a movement that encourages the idea of involving technology to track and acquire data on various aspects of the human body and daily life.
 The best example that I can give is using the health app on your iPhone to track your steps or your Fitibit or Jawbone.
-According to the Quantified Self website, there are 596 commercially-available trackers (this was when my dissertation report was written – around August 2015), tools and apps that cater to different aspects of tracking like location, health, sleep, moods, work schedules, social network usage and even sex.
+According to the Quantified Self-website, there are 596 commercially available trackers (this was when my dissertation report was written – around August 2015), tools and apps that cater to different aspects of tracking like location, health, sleep, moods, work schedules, social network usage and even sex.
 Euromonitor has forecasted that the total shipments of wearables will be around 250 million devices by 2018.
-So there are billions of dollars in stake.
+So there are billions of dollars at stake.
 If that’s not going to convince you, this technology is pitted to change the way people see their bodies and health while it might change the way researchers see diagnosis.
 The health kit of Apple and other health apps are changing the way patients information are shared with the doctors.

 Not so surprisingly, a large chunk of research on Quantified Self comes from the domains of human-computer interaction and health research.
 So I embarked on a research to find the consumption practices undertaken by quantified selfers.